UT-ADL/autoware_mini_practice/practice_6/README.md

 ## 5. Add braking safety distance

 As you saw with the previous validation task, we drove into the collision point and over it until the `base_link` location reached the collision point's closest point.
 The target velocity calculation itself should have worked.
 We now need to correct where exactly we want to stop with the ego vehicle; for that, we modify our calculations of the distance between the ego vehicle and the collision point.
 We need to add a safety distance before the collision point, so that the car stops before it.
 This is done by two parameters:
-* `self.distance_to_car_front` - shifts the stopping point to the car front, factual length of the car from the `base_link` frame origin to the car nose.
+* `self.distance_to_car_front` shifts the stopping point to the car front, and the factual length of the car is from the `base_link` frame origin to the car nose.
 * `distance_to_stop` - creates an additional buffer zone before the obstacle.
-This parameter was already defined during creation of collision points previously, but not used until now.
-Every collision point has an associated distance value that is the distance at which the car nose should stop before the collision point.
+This parameter was already defined during the creation of collision points previously, but has not been used until now.
+Every collision point has an associated distance value, the distance at which the car's nose should stop before the collision point.
 This value was set by `braking_safety_distance_obstacle` in the `collision_points_manager.py` node for the obstacle category collision points.

 ![braking_point_correction](images/braking_point_correction.png)

 ##### Instructions
 1. Correct the distance calculations using these two parameters so that the ego vehicle stops at the stopping point (red wall)
-2. Fix the stopping point distance pararmeter in the modified local path, so it is correctly set to account for the buffer zone before the obstacle (hint: it is measured from the `local_path` start)
+2. Fix the stopping point distance parameter in the modified local path, so it is correctly set to account for the buffer zone before the obstacle (hint: it is measured from the `local_path` start)
 3. Make sure the `closest_object_distance` also shows the correct value.
 When the ego vehicle stops with the front touching the stopping point, it should show the distance remaining to the obstacle and be very close to the `braking_safety_distance_obstacle` value.

 ##### Validation